alfredodiaz53/big-bang/docs/training/bigbang-101/p1-security.md

      * Onboarding, pen testing, and more.

-## Automateing Security
+## Automating Security

 * IronBank rebuilds & rescans their images every 12 hours.
 This ensures fixes to the upstream base image can be added.
-* BigBang's UHC Pattern and every 2 week release cycle makes it easy to pull in the latest version of images. in `~/Desktop/bootstrap/dev/kustomization.yaml` there's a reference to the version of the BigBang helm Chart.
+* BigBang's UHC Pattern and every 2 week release cycle makes it easy to pull in the latest version of images.
+  In `~/Desktop/bootstrap/dev/kustomization.yaml` there's a reference to the version of the BigBang helm Chart.
 When you update that it cases a cascading effect that updates the versions of all images maintained by BigBang.

 ## ATO vs cATO